-In simplified terms, developers, businesses and building owners will be required to reduce their Greenhouse Gas Emissions by phasing out energy systems which use fossil fuels and replacing them with low carbon/ renewable alternatives.
+In simplified terms, developers, businesses and building owners will be required to reduce their Greenhouse Gas Emissions by phasing out energy systems that use fossil fuels and replacing them with low carbon/ renewable alternatives.

-For the housebuilding sector, upcoming changes to building standards and the fast-approaching 2025 cut-off date for the installation of gas in new-build homes places a renewed emphasis on fabric design and the use of suitable technologies.
+For the housebuilding sector, changes to building standards and the fast-approaching 2025 cut-off date for the installation of gas in new-build homes places a renewed emphasis on fabric design and the use of suitable technologies.
 One area is in the application of Renewable services and the use of district heating networks.

-Arc-Tech (Scotland), as a market-leading Building Services provider in Scotland, has considered the above factors and in partnership with Hawthorne Boyle (M&E Design Consultants) have designed and researched various renewable technologies and distribution methods for a 450-unit development site planned for construction very soon that will reduce emissions generated from operational energy use in the home to net zero.
+Arc-Tech (Scotland), as a market-leading Building Services provider in Scotland, has considered the above factors and in partnership with Hawthorne Boyle (M&E Design Consultants) have designed and researched various renewable technologies and distribution methods for a 444-unit development site planned for construction very soon that will reduce emissions generated from operational energy use in the home to net zero.